shannonbux/shannon-soper-portfolio/src/pages/job-hunt-2024/index.md

 Upon more reflection, I can see a few reasons they ended up valuing enthusiasm for user needs, even though they hadn’t put it in the assignment description.

 1. It’s possible that someone else who presented the same take-home assignment was way more enthusiastic than me, and the hiring team realized they wanted that enthusiasm.
 They simply didn’t know they wanted it until they saw it.
-2. They might have wanted that enthusiasm because they’re working on a new product at the company.
-They need a lot of people to get the sales team and executives pumped up about it.
-They don’t want to admit they want a cheerleader designer, because maybe it’s a little scary to not feel your department has gotten its feet under it yet.
+2. They might have wanted that enthusiasm because they’re working on a totally new product within their company.
+They need everyone working on that new product, including designers, to be cheerleaders, to get the sales team and executives pumped up about it.
+They don’t want to admit they want a cheerleader designer, because maybe it’s a little scary to feel your department hasn't gotten its feet under it yet. s

-So, I learned that feedback is kind of like clues about how the organization is working and how human beings aren’t perfect at predicting what they want, and don’t always know why they made certain decisions.
+So, I learned that feedback are clues about how the world works.
 If you’re lucky enough to hear feedback, pretend you’re a detective and an anthropologist and psychologist.
-You’re studying how the world actually works.
+Some of the feedback will point to things you can improve, and much of it will point to how the organization is working and how human beings aren’t perfect at predicting what they want, and don’t always know why they made certain decisions.

 ## In an uncertain world, BE YOURSELF to the MAX

-In chatting with others about this, I realized you just have to BE YOURSELF.
+In chatting with others about the uncertainty behind how hiring decisions are made, I realized you just have to BE YOURSELF.
 In every interview, every interaction, make your top 3-5 strengths obvious.

-Present the same thing to everyone, and at some point, it will randomly align with what a hiring manager realizes they want, even if they didn’t know they wanted it.
+Present the same strengths to everyone, and at some point, it will randomly align with what a hiring manager realizes they want, even if they didn’t know they wanted it.

-This will make your life easier, since you don’t have to tailor your resumes and portfolio presentations and you’ll have extra time and energy to apply to 20 more jobs.
+This will make your life easier, since you don’t have to tailor your resumes and portfolio presentations and you’ll have extra time and energy to apply to more jobs.

+Caveat: It's a lot lower cost to tailor your conversations, which shows you are listening and understand their product, so I definitely do that.
+I've just stopped tailoring my slideshows and resume, and I just minimally tailor cover letters.

-Of course, if you like tailoring, by all means, go for it.
-It might make a difference, It just might be a waste of time 75% of the time, since the hiring team may change their minds about what they value anyway.
+Of course, if you like tailoring resumes and slideshows, by all means, go for it.
+It might make a difference, and it also might be a waste of time 75% of the time, since the hiring team may change their minds about what they value anyway.

 ## Funny / awkward stories